halcyon-vue/halcyon-vue/docs/components/navigation-bar.md

     label: string
     // The content to display, if different from the label. content?: string
-    // Whether this link should use a `router-link`. useRouterLink?: boolean
+    // Which element to render the button as.
+Should be a link-like element.
-    // The location to link to.
+    // Defaults to `a`.
-    to?: string
+    as?: string | Component
     // Whether the label should be hidden. hideLabel?: boolean
     // Whether the button links to the location that the user is currently at.